Helping Christians in the Holy Land

 Christianity will remain in the Holy Land.

-The Franciscans of the Custody of the Holy Land have the unique responsibility of caring for the Holy Places as well as caring for the living stones of the Holy Land.
-The living stones are the Christians who live in the Holy Land.
-It is important that we care for the Christians living in the Holy Land in order to maintain a Christian presence in a land that is filled with a majority Jewish and Islamic population.
+The Franciscans of the Custody of the Holy Land have the unique responsibility of caring for the Holy Places as well as caring for the Christians living in the Holy Land.

 Faith, Memory & Culture – The Holy Places

 For 800 years the Holy See has entrusted to the Franciscans the care of the Holy Places for the benefit of the Christians who live there and all who come as pilgrims from around the world.
 The staffing and maintenance of existing Holy Places and development of new projects (e.g. Nain and Magdala) enable those who live in the Holy Land and those who visit to deepen their faith and their spiritual and cultural connection to Salvation history.

 Social & Charitable Activities

 In order to assist Christians to remain in the Holy Land, including the poor and young couples, the Custody has built more than a thousand residential units in multiple locations – Bethlehem, Bethphage and Nazareth.
 In the Old City of Jerusalem about 80 homes have been rehabilitated for Christian families.
 Senior Care facilities have been built in Bethlehem and Nazareth.
 Medical assistance is provided for the needy.